altfatterz/spring-reactive-workshop/current-weather/README.md

 - `temperature-service`
 - `temperature-dashboard`

-The `iot-cloud-simulator` is emitting sensor data about lake temperatures and sends measurement data via HTTP POST to `temperature-service` for further processing.
+The `iot-cloud-simulator` is emitting sensor data about lake temperatures and sends this data via HTTP POST to `temperature-service` for further processing.
 The `temperature-serice` application stores the measurements in a MongoDB capped collection and makes it available via a REST endpoint for the `temperature-dashboard` UI application.
-The `temperature-dashboard` presents the measurements on a graph receiving the measurements data via Server-Sent Events.
+The `temperature-dashboard` receives the measurements via Server-Sent Events and presents it on a graph.

 Setup the application: